ComputationalGenomics/LSM/ReadME.md

 This is a CSV file with all relevant adjustable parameters and paths for the LSM.
 An example of the file is provided and the available parameters are as follows:

-- outputDir: path to directory that all output should be created
+- outputDir: [PATH TO OUTPUT FOLDER] path to directory that all output should be created
-- sampleFile: path to sample info CSV files
+- sampleFile: [PATH TO SAMPLE FILE] path to sample info CSV files
-- mafFile: data file in a modified MAF format.
+- mafFile: [PATH TO MAF FILE] data file in a modified MAF format.
 By default the LSM runs in single-time point mode and analyzes all patients in the MAF file.
 - patientMulti: [NORMALIZED PATIENT ID] (primaryParticipantID) used to run LSM in longitudinal rather than single-time point mode.
 This flag automatically engages this mode